mmoayyed/mmoayyed.github.io/_posts/2022-11-02-cas70x-apache-syncope.md

 tags:       ["CAS 7.0.x", "Service Integrations"]
 ---

-[Apache Syncope](https://syncope.apache.org/) is a powerful, open-source Java-based enterprise-ready solution that at its core provides services for identity management, synchronization, and provisioning of accounts across repositories and compliance.
+[Apache Syncope](https://syncope.apache.org/) is a powerful, open-source Java-based enterprise-ready solution that at its core provides services for identity management, synchronization, and provisioning of accounts across repositories.
 Apereo CAS offers several integration strategies with Apache Syncope that specifically relate to authentication, attribute resolution and account management, etc. Such options empower both solutions to take advantage of each other's core competencies and, when combined, provide a powerful, feature-rich, and extensible open-source IAM solution for enterprise deployments.

 {% include googlead1.html %}